MicrosoftDocs/VBA-Docs/api/Publisher.MailMerge.OpenDataSource.md

 ## Remarks

+> [!NOTE]
- **Note**  If you are using a data source for mail merge, you must add a catalog merge area to the publication page before you attach to the data source.
+> If you are using a data source for mail merge, you must add a catalog merge area to the publication page before you attach to the data source.

 ## Example